 According to a 2017 American Cancer Society (ACS) study, nearly 42 percent of cancer diagnoses and 45 percent of deaths in the US are linked to controllable risk factors for cancer.
-For breast cancer specifically, ACS estimates that figure is between 25 and 30 percent of cases.
+For breast cancer specifically, ACS estimates that about 30 percent of postmenopausal breast cancer diagnoses are linked to modifiable risk factors.
 Other studies have shown that as many as 50 to 70 percent of breast cancers can be prevented depending on when people adopt risk-reducing behaviors and lifestyle changes.

 While researchers are still working to fully understand breast cancer’s causes to ultimately prevent the disease entirely through smarter screening or even vaccines, they have identified several proven risk factors for breast cancer—including many that are potentially modifiable.

-If you’re looking for ways to reduce your risk of breast cancer, we’ve rounded up research-backed modifications and tips, plus resources for starting a conversation with your doctor.
+If you’re looking for ways to reduce your risk of breast cancer and other diseases, we’ve rounded up research-backed modifications and tips.

 While lifestyle choices can potentially lower your overall risk of breast cancer, it’s important to note that there is no guaranteed “breast cancer diet,” exercise regimen, so-called “cancer-fighting superfood,” or other silver bullet that is guaranteed to lead to total breast cancer prevention.
 Women and men who do all the “right” things—make healthy choices, breastfeed after childbirth, maintain an ideal weight, and more—still devastatingly get diagnosed with breast cancer because of factors outside of their control.